Looking to migrate your store from Shopify to Woocommerce? Read our guide

 Why?

-Although Shopify’s a pretty scalable solution, there comes the point where it becomes too limiting and expensive to satisfy the needs of rapidly growing stores.
+Although Shopify’s a pretty scalable solution, there comes a point where it becomes too limiting and expensive to satisfy the needs of rapidly growing stores.
 Alternatively, you might have come to realize that Shopify isn’t as flexible as WooCommerce.
 With the latter, you have complete creative freedom to bring your vision to life.

 However, migrating from Shopify to WooCommerce is a delicate process – especially if your online store is your primary source of revenue.
 You’ll need to know how to move all the relevant elements across, including your: